tex2e/latex-test/README.md

   -  does table contains 'caption' definition
   -  is the table caption been placed correct position
   -  is the table centeringed
+  -  does listing contain 'label' definition
+  -  does listing contain 'caption' definition
   -  has the document wrote with section

 ## Run